tonethar/IGME-330-Master/notes/2-canvas-paths-lines-arcs.md

 <hr>

 ## II.
 Demo
+- Build on the "done" code from last time
 - create a rectangle path the hard way - with `ctx.rect()`
   - fill and stroke it
 - create line paths and stroke them